 Instructor: Meghan O'Gieblyn

 Learn the building blocks of writing a personal essay and connect your experiences to larger truths about our world.

 Instructor: Joanna Cooper

-Our advanced courses are for writers who meet one of the following qualifications: 1) you have completed two previous courses with Creative Nonfiction (one must be either Writing the Personal Essay or Memoir and Personal Essay course); or 2) you have an MFA in creative nonfiction; or 3) you have published widely.
+Our advanced courses are for writers who meet one of the following qualifications: 1) you have completed two previous courses with Creative Nonfiction (one must be an intermediate level course); or 2) you have an MFA in creative nonfiction; or 3) you have published widely.

 Please note: it is not uncommon for classes to fill up before the end of early registration, particularly in the last few days before the deadline.
 If you know for certain that you wish to take a particular class, we recommend registering early.
 If you'd like to be added to a waitlist for a sold-out class, please email our director of education, Sharla Yates, at yates[at]creativenonfiction[dot]org.

 Is there a course that you'd like to take that isn't being offered?
 You can request a course here and we'll notify you when it's being offered again.

 Please follow the links below for more information:

 - Our Instructors